Johnson and Davis resignations ‘matters for Theresa May’

 His departure came within hours of Brexit Secretary David Davis quitting his post.

-The senior ministers follows Mrs May’s announcement of an agreement over the UK government’s latest Brexit plan at Chequers.
+The senior ministers’ resignations follow Mrs May’s announcement of an agreement over the UK government’s latest Brexit plan at Chequers.

 While the Irish government welcomed Friday’s agreement, they said “a lot of work” remains, “particularly from the British side”.